arjunguha/compsci220-scala/website/reading/scala-basics/index.md

 ### Type Inference

-In this class, you'll find that Scala programs are significantly shorter than their Java counterparts.
-For exmaple, in the variable definitions above, you did not have to write any types.
+You'll find that Scala programs are significantly shorter than their Java counterparts.
+A key feature of Scala that lets you write less code is *type inference*.
+Notice in the variable definitions above, you did not have to write any types.
 Instead, Scala *inferred* them for you.
 This feature is very helpful in larger programs, where types can become complex.

 Type inference is not magic; later in the course, you'll learn more about how it works and when it doesn't.
 For now, here's a rule of thumb: Scala can infer the